 In the end, how you change your polling rate is up to you.
 You won’t be able to go beyond 1000 Hz on Windows, but if you have a mouse that can do it and your hardware supports it, use it.

 Also, make sure the computer is not slowing down your mouse or causing other problems by changing the polling rate.
 You can always revert to 125 Hz after testing.
-It may take some time to get used to faster polling rates than 125 Hz, but once you do, it will make working You can conduct a mouse polling rate test to test your mouse polling rate.
+It may take some time to get used to faster polling rates than 125 Hz, but once you do, it will work.
+You can conduct a mouse polling rate test to test your mouse polling rate.